shanelandis/portfolio/README.md

 # About My Writing
-These samples consist of works from class workshops and personal experience.
+These written samples derive from class workshops and personal experience.
+They consist of a variety of documentation types, such as
-## Documentation Type
-Blah
 ## Writing Samples
 | Document | Documentation type | Description |
 | ------------- | ------------------ | ----------- |